huipingcao/CalvingDetection/README.md

 ## Stage 1: Anomaly Detection
 First change all the file paths marked with
 **# Change Required  #**

+The paths in the code point to folders in this Github Repo just to indicate which data is being used.
+When you actually run it you may want to download the data and change the corresponding path to your local path.

 ### Workflow
 #### Training autoencoder